anthonykulis/cps206/advanced_java_concepts/exceptions.md

 }
 ```

-In the above example, while we could do an `if/else` to check for `null`, and if it was `null`, return null, throwing the exception allows the user of our class to handle this exception with a `try/catch/finally` statement.
+In the above example, while we could do an `if/else` to check for `null`, and if it was `null`, return null, but throwing the exception allows the user of our class to handle this exception with a `try/catch/finally` statement.
 In some cases, this makes more sense than requiring the user of our class to check for null by using `if/then` statement.

 As you can see by my ambiguity on what to use, this is a design decision.
 Since this class is about designing classes and interfaces, we will learn quickly that other people will use our classes and that the decision on what to do varies wildly.
 Being said, we will always throw an exception when our method doesn't meet the criteria required by the method.